 What's the difference between Open Mortgage and Closed Mortgage in Canada

-2 Year Fixed Closed Open Mortgage Rate Canada: An open 2 Year Fixed Closed mortgage means that the loan can be paid back partially or in full without incurring any penalties.
+Open Mortgage Rate Canada: An open mortgage in Canada means that the loan can be paid back partially or in full without incurring any penalties.
 The mortgage can also be renegotiated if market conditions or your financial situation shift.
-Although an open mortgage provides more options and opportunities for life adjustments, this comes at a cost, as the interest rates for this type of loan tend to be higher.
-For those able to make larger payments or who plan on selling their home within a short period of time; however, an open 2 Year Fixed Closed mortgage can be a solid choice.
+Although an open mortgage in Canada provides more options and opportunities for life adjustments, this comes at a cost, as the interest rates in Canada for this type of loan tend to be higher.
+For those able to make larger payments or who plan on selling their home within a short period of time; however, an open mortgage can be a solid choice.

 Finding the Lowest Mortgage Rates in Canada